saranatour1/convex-panel/README.md

 ```

 This CSS file includes all the necessary styles for the panel to look good without any additional dependencies.

-#### Option 2: Use with Tailwind CSS

-If your project already uses Tailwind CSS, you can ensure the panel styles work correctly by:

-1. Make sure Tailwind CSS is properly configured in your project
-2. Import the CSS file as in Option 1 to get the base styles
-3. The panel uses standard Tailwind class names that will be styled by your Tailwind configuration

 ### Setting Up the Panel